sinastiller/battleship-game/README.md

 ## [Acknowledgements](#acknowledgements)

-I would like to thank my amazing Mentor Jubril Akolade for his patience and guidance throughout the Project, the numerous brilliant post in the Slack Community, my gorgeous and cute little cat Maeve for her cuteness overload and especially my partner Lais, for having to put up with my long hours - be it late nights or early mornings - in front of the computer and who always encouraged me not to give up during difficult moments.
+I would like to thank my amazing Mentor Jubril Akolade for his patience and guidance throughout the Project, the numerous brilliant posts in the Slack Community, my gorgeous and cute little cat Maeve for her cuteness overload and especially my partner Lais, for having to put up with my long hours - be it late nights or early mornings - in front of the computer and who always encouraged me not to give up during difficult moments.